Proposal Planning Resources

 For further information about how reviewers evaluate Hidden Collections proposals, consult the list of questions CLIR asks reviewers (PDF).

 While innovation is not a requirement for participation in the program, applications that propose sound yet truly ground-breaking approaches often are more attractive to reviewers.
 Applications that propose adopting others’ established best practices in ways that strengthen the coherence of local activities with national and international efforts to protect and promote the use of unique and rare cultural heritage resources are also highly valued.
 CLIR leaves the definitions of “ground-breaking” and “innovative” deliberately open so that applicants may describe what these mean in their own institutional and professional contexts.
 All applicants should demonstrate an understanding of how their proposed approach to digitization fits into current understanding of professional practice, regardless of whether they propose unique improvements to this practice.

-No more than $4,000,000 in grant funds may be awarded in a given year.
+CLIR awards approximately $4,000,000 in grant funds per cycle.
 For this reason, the number of large grants in any single year is likely to be small.
 However, all submissions are solely evaluated on the extent to which they exemplify the program’s core values in the context of the overall pool of applications.
 Smaller grant requests are thus not necessarily favored over large ones.